 The Sun and the Moon and Equinox, Solstice days are also very important.
 They are the old astronomical clock setting the life rhythm in every culture and therefore became major symbols and yearly events in ancient times.
 In this respect, look for a connection to annual seasonal stars and constellations appearance they are celebrated in every culture.

 In rock art, we find traces of myths with an astronomical bond.
 Before the invention of writing, the transmission of wisdom and knowledge carried by oral tradition.
 Myths conveyed oral ancient wisdom and at the ripe time, rock art replaced them followed by a script or fully written story.
 Myths are connected to creation, fertility, seasons, natural forces and other natural wonders are all a milestone in every ancient culture, so look for them in your rock art.

-That’s how I began my deciphering journey with much success.
 See examples of deciphered rock art at our Articles section and much more in my book Rock Art in Israel available online.
-(This post image describes a Moon Calendars Rock Art from Negev Desert Israel).
+(The post image describes a Moon Calendars Rock Art from Negev Desert Israel).

 Copyright © All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of israelrockart.com

 Yehuda Rotblum 2019